kamranzafar/rest-auth-proxy/README.md

 Installation
 ------------

-rest-auth-proxy server requires Java 6.
+rest-auth-proxy microservice requires Java 6.
 Follow the below steps to install the server

 1. Make sure JAVA_HOME environment variable is set and pointing to the home directory of JDK/JRE
 2. Extract the contents of the dist-zip file to any location.